LesleyLai/cmake-cpp-boilerplate/README.md

 # cmake-cpp-boilerplate
-This repo is a CMake boilerplate for starting cross-platform C++ projects.
-The default setting uses C++20, but you can change it in the root `CMakeLists.txt`.
+This repository is a CMake boilerplate for starting cross-platform C++ projects.
+The default setting uses C++20, but you can change it in `cmake/StandardProjectSettings.cmake`.

 ## External dependencies
 ### A C++ compiler
 Recent version of [Visual Studio](https://www.visualstudio.com/), [GCC](https://gcc.gnu.org/), and [Clang](https://clang.llvm.org/) should be find.

-### CMake 3.14+
+### CMake 3.15+
 CMake is the build tool used for this project.
 - (Optional) [Ninja](https://ninja-build.org/) can greatly improve the incremental build time.